hansake/Z180_Computer/README.md

 An ATmega328P (the IC used in Arduino UNO) with SPI or Tx/Rx interfaces to the Z180 is also available.
 The connectors to the ATmega328P are intended to make it possible to use Arduino shields to add functionality to the Z180 computer.
+In the SPI connection between the Z180 CSI/O interface configured as a SPI master and the ATmega328P configured as a SPI slave.

 The ATmega328P Tx and Rx pins may be connected to the Z180 ASCI 1 Rx and Tx pins, or directly to one of the external RS-232 connectors via one of the MAX232 converters.